-I've been trying to come up with a baked muesli bar recipe for a while now.
-I wanted to keep them vegan/egg-free/nut-free (as requested by a few readers) and low in sugar, so many of my attempts ended up way too crumbly.
+I’ve been trying to come up with a recipe for baked muesli bars for a while now.
+I wanted to keep them vegan, egg-free and nut-free (as requested by a few readers).
+Also low in sugar, so many of my attempts ended up way too crumbly.

 After experimenting with a few different baking processes, I finally ended up with these.
 The scent of zesty orange when they come out of the oven is so good!